mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 ```

 Quite straightforward, isn't it?
 There are two things to improve:
-* Description can be quite long, so let's move it into separate file in `reosurces`
+* Description can be quite long, so let's move it into separate file in `reosurces`;
 * Hardcoded version is no good.
-We need to automatically get the same version we have in `build.gradle.kts`
+We need to automatically get the same version we have in `build.gradle.kts`.

 The first one is easy.
 Just create a file `resources/openapi/description` and read its contents in `applicationOpenApi()`.

-The second might have been challenging, but Spring Boot gets us covered.
+The second might have been challenging, but Spring Boot has it covered.
 There is [a great article](https://www.vojtechruzicka.com/spring-boot-version/) on how to get build properties.
 According to the article, we need to add the following into `build.gradle.kts`:
 ```kotlin